FCGLITCHES/Youtube-Customization-Web-Extension/README.md

 # YouTube Feed Customizer Extension

 A browser extension that allows users to customize and personalize their YouTube feed experience.
-It is opensource for anyone that whats to change it to their preference.
+It is open source for anyone that whats to change it to their preference.

 ## Features